 Laker Forage Oats

-- Tall, late-heading forage oats; high dry biomass yields with excellent forage quality
+- Tall, late-heading & leafy forage oats; high dry biomass yields in spring/fall

-- High protein & RFQ for more milk
+- High protein and RFQ lead to more milk production

 - Not recommended for underseeding